kyma-project/kyma/docs/monitoring/08-01-observe-application-metrics.md

 This tutorial shows how you can check the list and changing values of all metrics exposed by a sample Go service by redirecting the metrics to a localhost and the default Prometheus server port.

-This tutorial uses the [`monitoring-custom-metrics`](https://github.com/kyma-project/examples/tree/master/monitoring-custom-metrics) example and one of its services named `sample-metrics-8081` service.
+This tutorial uses the [`monitoring-custom-metrics`](https://github.com/kyma-project/examples/tree/master/monitoring-custom-metrics) example and one of its services named `sample-metrics-8081`.
 The service exposes its metrics on the standard `/metrics` endpoint that is available under port `8081`.
-You deploy the service `deployment/deployment.yaml` along with the service monitor `deployment/service-monitor.yaml` that instructs Prometheus to pull metrics:
+You deploy the service (`deployment.yaml`) along with the service monitor (`service-monitor.yaml`) that instructs Prometheus to scrape metrics:
-- Of the service with the `k8s-app: metrics` label
+- From the service with the `k8s-app: metrics` label
 - From the `/metrics` endpoint
-- At a `10s` interval
+- At `10s` interval

 This tutorial focuses on the `cpu_temperature_celsius` metric that is one of the custom metrics exposed by the `sample-metrics-8081` service.
-Using this metric logic implemented in the example, you can observe how the CPU temperature changes from 60 to 90 degrees each time the Prometheus makes a call to the `/metrics` endpoint.
+Using this metric logic implemented in the example, you can observe how the CPU temperature changes from 60 to 90 degrees each time Prometheus calls the `/metrics` endpoint.

 ## Prerequisites

 To complete the tutorial you must meet one of these prerequisites and have:
-- Cluster with Kyma 1.3 or higher
+- A cluster with Kyma 1.3 or higher
-- Local Kyma 1.3 or higher installation, with the Monitoring component installed
+- A local Kyma 1.3 or higher installation that includes the Monitoring module

 > **NOTE:** The Monitoring component is not installed by default as part of the Kyma Lite package.